colinandrus/ml_course_project/README.md

 ```
 Next open your browser on your local machine at the local host port your chose e.g. http://localhost:8886/

+Run the model_training_cleaned.ipynb file for the main analysis (see troubleshooting steps if import fails).

+Run the data_and_model_analysis.ipynb file.

 ### Troubleshooting